anotherhadi/nixy/README.md

 This is my dotfiles repo.
 It's a work in progress, and I'm still learning how to use nix.

+Every things that you *must* change got a "CHANGEME" comment.
+You can search for it with ripgrep: `rg "CHANGEME"`

 # TODOLIST

 - [ ] Variable user & homeDir